 - A nasal tip that is bulbous, drooping, upturned, or hooked

 - Nasal asymmetry (an imbalance between the left and right hemispheres of the nose)

 There are two major rhinoplasty techniques, open rhinoplasty and closed rhinoplasty.
 Let’s take a closer look at each procedure now…

 About Open Rhinoplasty

 Open rhinoplasty is performed after an incision is made in the columella (the delicate tissue that separates the nostrils).
 This allows the surgeon greater access to the tissue throughout the nose.
 Because it allows increased visibility of the nasal tissue during the operation, an open rhinoplasty is easier for the surgeon to perform.
-Another advantage is an open rhinoplasty can also allow for more dramatic revision of the shape and proportion of the nose.
+Another advantage to having an open rhinoplasty is that it can also allow for more dramatic revision of the shape and proportion of the nose.

 The open technique does sometimes lead to more noticeable scarring than the closed rhinoplasty technique.
 Recovery after rhinoplasty using the open technique can also be more unpredictable and prone to complications than closed rhinoplasty recovery.
 On the other hand, open rhinoplasty can actually be less traumatic to the nose because the technique gives the surgeon more room to work and requires less modification to other internal nasal structures.